Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Introduction

+{\bf Related Work}.
+Kernel density estimator (KDE) has been widely applied across various scientific fields; see \cite{Silverman1986,Scott2015,KDE_t} for comprehensive reviews.
+Relevant extensions of KDE include those for directional-linear (DirLin) or directional-directional (DirDir) data \citep{KDE_torus2011,Dir_Linear2013,garcia2015central}, which utilized directional KDE proposed by \cite{KDE_Sphe1987,KDE_direct1988} with product kernels for density estimation, independence testing, and goodness-of-fit testing.
+Additional researches on bump-hunting with regular KDE include \cite{parzen1962estimation,chacon2013data,chacon2023bump}.
+Building on these works, we extend the usual KDE to address mode-seeking and ridge-finding problems on directional and/or linear product spaces.
+After the first version of our paper, \cite{garcia2023hippocampus,garcia2024kernel} also studied KDE and ridge-finding algorithms for data on the polysphere to analyze hippocampus shape variation.
+While their approaches are similar to our methods when $\mathcal{S}_1,\mathcal{S}_2$ are directional, our framework also accommodates cases where one of $\mathcal{S}_1,\mathcal{S}_2$ is linear.

-The mean shift algorithm has also been adapted to directional \citep{Multi_Clu_Gene2005,DMS_topology2010,DirMS2020} or more general manifold data \citep{subbarao2006nonlinear,subbarao2009nonlinear,cetingul2009intrinsic} since its inception at the end of last century; see \cite{carreira2015review} for a full review.
-Besides providing an efficient avenue to obtain local modes of KDE, the mean shift algorithm can be modified to a subspace constrained version in order to identify the density ridges \citep{Non_ridge_est2014,chen2014generalized}.
-The algorithmic convergence properties of the subspace constrained mean shift (SCMS) algorithm and its extensions were studied in \cite{SCMS_conv2013,qiao2021algorithms}.
+The mean shift algorithm has also been adapted to directional \citep{Multi_Clu_Gene2005,DMS_topology2010,DirMS2020} and manifold data \citep{subbarao2006nonlinear,subbarao2009nonlinear,cetingul2009intrinsic}; see \cite{carreira2015review} for a comprehensive review.
+It efficiently identifies local modes of KDE and can be modified into a subspace constrained version to detect density ridges \citep{Non_ridge_est2014,chen2014generalized}.
+Convergence properties of the (directional) subspace constrained mean shift (SCMS) algorithm and its extensions have been studied in \cite{SCMS_conv2013,qiao2021algorithms,DirSCMS2021}, exhibiting linear convergence to estimated ridges.
+We will demonstrate that our extended SCMS algorithm on $\mathcal{S}_1\times \mathcal{S}_2$ enriches these approaches.